corekube/web/content/about.md

 <br><br>
 <small>
-CoreKube, and it's management team, have no direct affiliation with Alphabet Inc., Google Inc. or Kubernetes.
+Disclaimer: CoreKube, and it's management team, have no direct affiliation with Alphabet Inc., Google Inc. or Kubernetes.
 </small>